 For non-residential property businesses the same rules do not apply on the purchase of capital items.
-You can claim CAs for the cost of all equipment bought for use in the property and all equipment bought to manage the property.
+You can claim CAs for the cost of all equipment you buy to use in the property.
+Additionally, all the equipment you buy to manage the property.

 What about if I let both residential and commercial property?

-In the situation of you letting both residential and commercial property it is treated as a single business, which means profits and losses from all of your properties must be combined for the final taxable amount.
-If your business sees an overall loss, it can be used to reduce taxable profits for the following year.
+In the situation of you letting both residential and commercial property it is treated as a single business.
+This means you will combine all your profits and losses from all of your properties for the final taxable amount.
+If your business sees an overall loss, you can use it to reduce taxable profits for the following year.
 However, there is no tax relief available until you turn a profit except where all or part of the loss relates to CA’s.

 How can I limit landlord tax?

-Your overall tax bill can be reduced by claiming rental property loss relief against the tax you pay on your other employment income (subject to you having an alternative taxable income).
-This must be claimed either the same year or the subsequent year to when the loss arose.
+You can reduce your overall tax bill by claiming rental property loss relief against the tax you pay on your other employment income (subject to you having an alternative taxable income).
+You will need to claim this either the same year or the subsequent year to when the loss arises.

 How can we help you?

 If any of the above still remains unclear, or if you have any further questions about landlord expenses then head to our website today.
 Alternatively, call 01384 261300 to speak to a member of our helpful and friendly accountancy team.

 If you have found this blog helpful, you may wish to read our previous blog on the Salary Sacrifice Scheme.